MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/sb-periodic-tasks.md

 - The first year of the item is paid on December 15, 2021.
 - The billing schedule is created for the period January 1, 2022 to December 31, 2022.

 At renewal time, **Generate invoice** creates the sales order for the year 2022.
-Some time after the price update utility is run and updates the price from $750 to $800.
+After the price update utility is run, the price is updated from $750 to $800.

 The sales order and billing schedule for 2022 are not affected and the unit price remains at $750 because the billing schedule for 2022 has already been billed.
 The billing schedule line and line detail for 2023 are updated to $800 since it has not been billed yet.